-Milaap is an online microlending platform which enables anyone around the world to lend money to the working poor in India through the website milaap.org.
-Milaap was founded in 2010 by a team of young and passionate entrepreneurs from premier institutions in India and Singapore.
-Milaap envisions a world where the poor are valued as dignified consumers, suppliers, and producers as opposed to mere borrowers.
+Milaap is an online fundraising platform which enables anyone around the world to lend money to the working poor in India through its website.
+Founded in 2010 by a team of young and passionate entrepreneurs, Milaap envisions a world where the poor are valued as dignified consumers, suppliers, and producers as opposed to mere borrowers.
 The loans aim to provide the poor with access to basic amenities including clean drinking water, toilets, education, renewable energy as well as income-generation opportunities.
-As of December 2011, Milaap has raised USD $200,000 for borrowers in various parts of India with 100% repayment rate.
-Milaap is based in Bangalore, India.